dougeby/IntuneDocs/InTuneDocs/DeployUse/mac-os-x-policy-settings-in-microsoft-intune.md

 > When a Mac OS X device is in Sleep mode, policies and profiles cannot be delivered or inventoried.
 As a result, the Intune console might temporarily display the status **Policy settings in error** until the next time the device wakes from Sleep mode.

 ### Monitor compliant and noncompliant apps
-Use the **Noncompliant Apps Reports** to view the compliance of apps that you specified.
+Use **Noncompliant Apps Reports** to view the compliance of apps that you specified.

 #### To run the report